-Although it is possible to purchase high-quality weed from a local dispensary, there are few things more thrilling than outdoor cannabis growing.
+Although it’s possible to purchase high-quality weed from a dispensary, there are few things more thrilling than growing cannabis outdoors.

-Having the ability to choose the right marijuana strain, the ideal location, and the right soil is one thing.
+Having the ability to choose the right marijuana strain, the ideal location, and the best possible soil is one thing.
 Possessing the patience to see the entire project through is quite another.

 - Picking the Right Marijuana Strains for Your Climate